Mastering Pregnancy Pains: Causes, Symptoms & Relief

 The Hormonal Shift

-One key player in this drama is the hormone relaxin, produced by your ovaries and placenta.
-Relaxin helps your ligaments and joints loosen, preparing your body for the arrival of your baby.
-However, this increased flexibility can also lead to pelvic pain, cervical sensitivity, and discomfort during sex or gynecological exams.
+Pregnancy brings about significant changes in the body, and one key player in these changes is the hormone relaxin.
+Produced by the ovaries and placenta, relaxin helps loosen ligaments and joints, preparing the body for the arrival of the baby.
+However, this increased flexibility can also lead to:

 Pressure Points: Second and Third Trimester